 Content personalisation is a process through which you tailor the content to the specific needs and preferences of a user.

-As a part of their brand marketing strategy, businesses use different types of consumer data to form tailored content (emails, ads, webpages, etc.).
+For instance, as a part of their brand marketing strategy, businesses use different types of consumer data to form tailored content (emails, ads, webpages, etc.).
 Therefore, each of these contents tends to match the intent, interest, or preferences of individual users.

 It is like having your personal shopper who will show you exactly the type of clothes you might like based on your purchase history or inclinations.